Below you will find answers to the questions we get asked the most about using the library and accessing its resources and services.

 Borrowing & Circulation

 You can borrow any book, DVD or other material in the library open shelves, except those marked with a red dot because they belong to the reference collection, which stays in the library (but can be borrowed overnight).
 Books with a green dot can be borrowed for 4 weeks; books with a yellow dot (course literature) only for 1 week, to accommodate as many users as possible.
 You´ll need to activate your library account to do this – read more at “Library Account”.
 You can access almost all of our journals online.
 Please note that print newspapers, journals and magazines are also reference collection, and can only be used in the library, e.g. for copying.
 Benefit from our vast collection of e-journals, e-books and databases available to you in our online library here or on Moodle.

 Log into your library user account and click on “loans”.
 There you will find the exact due dates of the media you have borrowed.

-We don’t charge any fees if a book is returned late.
+We do not charge any fees if a book is returned late.
 We believe that you are responsible enough to know when to bring back your borrowed materials.
 You will automatically receive a reminder a couple of days before the due date.
 If you do not renew the books in your account or return them to the library, you will receive another reminder.
-You cannot renew your loan online anymore once the due date is passed.
-With the final reminder your library account will be blocked.
+You cannot renew your loan online anymore once the due date has passed.
+With the final reminder, your library account will be blocked.
 It will only be re-opened once you will have returned the borrowed material to the library.